Langkawi? Where is that?

 Head to the Pantai (=beach in Malay language) Tanjung Rhu, the best beach of the island!
 Surrounded by mangrove forest and small islets, this sandy beach is the best introduction to Langkawi!
 Many luxurious resorts are on this side but the beach is big and accessible for everyone.
-Some local stores can be found along the coast and the sea waters are nice for swimming.
+Some local stores, beach bars and restaurants can be found along the coast and the sea waters are nice for swimming.
 Be careful though, currents are strong here!

 If you get bored you can take an organised tour to the mangrove forest (many vendors around so you can negotiate the price) and then come back to enjoy the sunset.
 Alternatively, drive about 40 minutes to get to the Pantai Cenang the main and most touristic beach.
 Jet skis, banana floats, parasailing and other activities can be done here and it is usually very busy.
 The good news?
 The beach is very long and wide so there is room for everyone!
-Moreover, try to find the cheapest price (around 30 RMB) for your tomorrow tour!
+Moreover, try to find the cheapest price (around 30 RMB) for your tomorrow tour- more details to follow!

 Starving?
 It’s normal… such a busy first day!
-Spend your night in a local Night Market- Langkawi night markets can be found open daily but in.. different locations!
+Spend your night in a local Night Market- Langkawi night markets are open daily but in.. different locations!
 Check here for the tonight’s one!

-– The airport has already many direct connections with China, Thailand, Malaysia, Singapore etc. but a new terminal / extension for new destinations is ongoing.
+– The airport has already many direct connections with China, Thailand, Malaysia (plenty flights for Penang and KL on a daily basis) , Singapore etc. but a new terminal / extension for new destinations is ongoing.

 -If you aim to spend more days in Langkawi you can also visit the small beaches east of Cenang, lots of construction works in progress there too but the beaches are still accessible, quiet and sandy.
 I didn’t find any particular attractive though but you may discover your ideal beach!